 The remaining fields are system fields that I add to almost every table in the database.
 You could argue that the created and modified columns should really be part of the history table, but I prefer for the source table to be self-contained.
 UniqueRowGuid provides a unique identity of any row in any table and is useful for creating weak relationships between tables in the same database or across databases.

-If it weren’t for the fact that a primary key of type Guid makes for bad clustered index performance, I could’ve made the primary key in every table be the UniqueRowGuid — MS SQL Server even has a special type of sequential Guid for this very purpose.
+If it weren’t for the fact that a primary key of type Guid makes for bad clustered index performance, I could’ve made the primary key in every table be the UniqueRowGuid — MS SQL Server even has a special type of sequential Guid for this purpose.
 But I stuck with the traditional integer-based key.
 The Active column is used to denote if a row has been deleted.
 I want to keep every row for some period of time, even though to the user it appears to have been deleted.

 Jumping straight to the history schema, here’s what I decided to store for each change.